aimensasi/terraform-gcp/README.md

 4. Enable `Cloud Resource Manager API`
 5. Enable Billing Account
 4. Create Service Key and add it to github secrets
-5. Create a storage bucket and add the name to the environment variable called GOOGLE_CREDENTIALS, terraform will look for this variable for credentials
+5. Create a storage bucket to be used by terraform to store state
 6. Set Docker host variable